Eastward (video game): Reception

 On the game's pacing, Castle wrote "While some will no doubt appreciate its gentle, methodical pacing, I suspect others may find it too much of a slow burner to carry on."
 Jon Bailes of NME criticized the game's length, writing "Eastward is a very good 12-15-hour experience bouncing around inside a 20-hour plus slog.
 That may not sound like too much slack, but it's enough to deaden the momentum on the whole."
 Nintendo World Report's Alex Orona enjoyed the writing, and the characters, saying that, "the game is filled with full fleshed-out side characters that fill what feels like a realized world".
 Sam Loveridge of GamesRadar+ felt that game had an attention to detail that made the world feel alive, "Every place you encounter has little details that also make it unique, encouraging you to dive into every alley and cave to see what you can find".

 Many reviewers also commented positively on the game's homage to classic role-playing games.
 The Legend of Zelda, EarthBound, Dragon Quest, and Final Fantasy have all been mentioned as games that Eastward pays homage to.
 Additionally, Studio Ghibli is also referenced by the game.
 Carpenter wrote that "Eastward is not subtle about its influences: Chinese developer Pixpil has lovingly pulled inspiration from all sorts of media and combined it into a pixel art role-playing game that's still, somehow, unquestionably itself."

-Renata Price of Kotaku praised the art style of the game and puzzle design, but criticized the pacing issues, predictable plot, treatment of fat people and how the game treated the lesbian relationship between Isabel and Alva.
+Kotaku praised the art style of the game and puzzle design, but criticized the pacing issues, predictable plot, treatment of fat people and how the game treated the lesbian relationship between Isabel and Alva.